kvz/lanyon/FAQ.md

 ```

 The environment suffix is for when you only want to run the hook in a certain environment.
 You can use a string or an array for strings, to be ran sequentially from your `projectDir`.

+Note that in development, asset changes don't trigger builds (content changes do) as they are handled in-memory by Webpack to enable HMR, so you'll have to kick run the hook manually in this case.
+Changing content will also work.
+We'd like to research if we can hook into Webpack via a custom plugin so that we don't have to think about these exceptions anymore.